bioforensics/MicroHapDB/dbbuild/README.md

 - `year`: publication year
 - `doi`: DOI of the corresponding paper
 - `description`: free-text description of the data source
+- `order`: optionally, specify the order of precedence this source should have in its publication year; when not provided, sources can have an arbitrary precedence within a given year

 For example, the `source.json` file for Kidd (2018) looks like this.